danieleteti/delphimvcframework/README.md

 > "Thank you for the great framework!
 We are very happy with this!" -- Andreas

+> "I managed to generate an API for my application thanks to this framework, it is truly useful and efficient!" -- J. Urbani

 ## What's New in dmvcframework-3.3.0-fluorine (last stable version)